Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 An ankle fracture

-is when 1 or more of the bones in your ankle break.
+is a break in 1 or more of the bones in your ankle.

 Common signs and symptoms include the following: